Moving to Portugal: administrative procedures and international health insurance

 Portugal has long attracted many expatriates thanks to its tax advantages and lower cost of living than France, making it easier for them to invest and enjoy their leisure time.
 However, with the announcement of the end of the special tax regime reserved for Europeans from 2024, the tax situation is changing.

 Foreigners in Portugal, because of their age, often have greater health needs, and prefer private healthcare for the quality provided.
-But these private health services can be expensive.
-That’s why international health insurance is essential for expatriates in Portugal.
-This insurance provides comprehensive coverage for their public and private medical expenses, and ensures their peace of mind in the face of ongoing tax changes.
+Only, these private health services can be costly.
+That’s why international health insurance becomes essential for expatriates in Portugal.
+It provides comprehensive coverage for their public and private medical expenses, and ensures their peace of mind in the face of ongoing tax changes.

-Even if you’re a long-term resident in Portugal, you’ll need international health insurance.
-It ensures that you are covered in the event of illness, accident or any other situation requiring medical intervention anywhere in the world.
-Get a free quote for health insurance in Portugal today!
+Even if you’re a long-term resident of Portugal, you’ll need international health insurance.
+This ensures that you are covered in the event of illness, accident or any other situation requiring medical intervention anywhere in the world.
+Get a free quote for your health insurance in Portugal today!

-If you’re thinking of moving to Portugal, don’t forget to take into account recent changes in administrative and tax formalities, particularly as regards tax exemption for foreigners.
-Be sure to check with the Portuguese authorities and consult a tax expert to ensure you comply with all legal requirements.
+If you’re thinking of moving to Portugal, don’t forget to take into account recent changes in administrative and tax formalities, particularly with regard to tax exemption for foreigners.
+Be sure to check with the Portuguese authorities and consult a tax expert to ensure you meet all legal requirements.

 Scroll to Top